Lower bounds for the modified Szpiro ratio: Introduction

 \section{Introduction}

 By an $ABC$ triple, we mean a triple $\left( a,b,c\right) $ where $a,b,c$ are relatively prime positive integers with $a+b=c$.
-The \textit{quality }of an $ABC$ triple $\left( a,b,c\right) $ is the quantity
+The \textit{quality} of an $ABC$ triple $\left( a,b,c\right) $ is the quantity

-In this notation, Masser and Oesterl\'{e}'s $ABC$ Conjecture \cite{MR992208} states that for each $\epsilon>0$, there are finitely many $ABC$ triples with $q\!\left( a,b,c\right) >1+\epsilon$.
+Masser and Oesterl\'{e}'s $ABC$ Conjecture \cite{MR992208} states that for each $\epsilon>0$, there are finitely many $ABC$ triples with $q\!\left( a,b,c\right) >1+\epsilon$.
 In \cite[Theorem 4]{MR1635726}, Browkin, Filaseta, Greaves, and Schinzel showed that if the $ABC$ Conjecture holds, then the set of limit points of

 is $\left[ \frac{1}{3},1\right] $.
 In fact, they showed unconditionally that the set of limit points contains $\left[ \frac{1}{3},\frac{15}{16}\right] $.
-In this article, we conjecture an analogous statement in the context of the modified Szpiro conjecture and establish a lower bound on the modified Szpiro ratio.
-To make this precise, we define the \textit{modified Szpiro ratio} of an elliptic curve $E$ over $ \mathbb{Q} $ to be the quantity
+In this article, we conjecture an analogous statement in the context of the modified Szpiro conjecture and establish a lower bound for the modified Szpiro ratio.
+To make this precise, we define the \textit{modified Szpiro ratio} of an elliptic curve $E$ over $\mathbb{Q}$ to be the quantity

 where $c_{4}$ and $c_{6}$ are the invariants associated to a global minimal model of $E$, and $N_{E}$ denotes the conductor of $E$.
 The modified Szpiro ratio is the analog of the quality of an $ABC$ triple.
-In fact, the $ABC$ Conjecture is equivalent to the modified Szpiro conjecture \cite{MR992208}, which states that for each $\epsilon>0$, there are finitely many elliptic curves (up to isomorphism) satisfying $\sigma_{m}\!\left( E\right) >6+\epsilon$.
+The $ABC$ Conjecture is equivalent to the modified Szpiro conjecture \cite{MR992208}, which states that for each $\epsilon>0$, there are finitely many elliptic curves (up to isomorphism) satisfying $\sigma_{m}\!\left( E\right) >6+\epsilon$.
 By \cite{MR1635726}, we have that $\frac{1}{3}$ is a lower bound on the quality of an $ABC$ triple.
 In this article, we establish that there is a lower bound on $\sigma_{m}\!\left( E\right) $ which depends only on the torsion structure of~$E$.
 Specifically, we prove: